 A few of my all-time fave desserts on DrizzleandDip

 Recipe – serves 4

-In a large, wide saucepan, bring the milk and vanilla seeds to the boil, then turn the heat down to low.
+- In a large, wide saucepan, bring the milk and vanilla seeds to a boil, then turn the heat down to low.